-After an uncharacteristic absence of volatility in 2017, its return to the U.S. stock markets unnerved many investors in 2018.
-We expect much of the same this year.
-When downward trends emerge, it’s natural to want to sell investments that are falling to park your portfolio in cash until things calm down.
+Uncertainty and fear surrounding the coronavirus pandemic have sent market volatility spiking higher.
+At times like these, it’s natural to want to park your portfolio in cash until things calm down.
 But letting anxiety be your broker can mean you miss the market’s inevitable rebounds.
-At Adviser Investments, we know that learning how to manage your emotions in up-and-down markets is the key to long-term success.
+At Adviser Investments, we believe that learning how to manage your emotions in up-and-down markets is the key to long-term success.

 - The importance of time in the markets, not market-timing

 - Stocks’ superb long-term track record compared to other asset classes

 - How to view full market cycles when selecting fund managers for your portfolio